danstoner/idigbio-elasticsearch-samples/README.md

 This idigbio-elasticsearch-samples project is a bit of a scratch pad or placeholder for additional examples, etc. that may or may not get added to the official docs.

 *NOTE:* Some of the example json query files do not work!
+Which is why they are in the samples_in_progress directory.

 ## Examples

 - Three ways to fetch a specific record based on iDigBio UUID.

 1. Using the API (not Elasticsearch):
 ```
 $ curl -s -XGET https://api.idigbio.org/v1/records/0cec43d8-9ad5-478a-bea1-397ab5cc4430
 ```
 2. Using the Elasticsearch URL interface with query parameter:
 ```
 $ curl -s -XGET https://search.idigbio.org/idigbio/records/_search?q=uuid:0cec43d8-9ad5-478a-bea1-397ab5cc4430
 ```
 3. Using the Elasticsearch with json-formatted filter query in the message body:

 ```
 $ cat uuid.json